 Senator Aodhán Ó'Riordán

 We will have a number of interactive and practice based workshops at Equality 17 that focus in on specific issues of equality

 Workshop 3 - Including Young Travellers in Youth Service

 more to be announced...

 Exhibition & TED Space at Equality '17

-We know that young people want to be part of actions and intiatives that support equality and make Ireland a more just society for all.
-The exhibtion space will allow young people link in and learn more about how they can get involved by linking in with partner organisations who have expertise in equality
+We know that young people want to be part of actions and initiatives that support equality and make Ireland a more just society for all.
+The exhibition space will allow young people link in and learn more about how they can get involved by linking in with partner organisations who have expertise in equality